DEGREES & PROGRAMS Engineering

 Westmont has submitted plans for a new facility to house the engineering program the college launched in fall 2019.
 The proposed 5,200-square-foot maker space and engineering student lounge will be located between Physical Plant and the Abbott Tennis Courts.
-The project will cost less than $2 million, and Westmont hopes to complete it by late 2021.
+The project will cost less than $2 million, and Westmont hopes to complete it by late Summer 2022.
 Several generous donors have fully funded the building, including a $475,000 grant from the Fletcher Jones Foundation.

 The proposal calls for the ground level of the facility to include a large projects lab, computer-aided design (CAD) area with 3D printers, engineering student lounge and a maker space with several 3-D printers, numerically controlled machines and large power tools.
 The second floor, accessed by a freight elevator, will contain warehouse space for furniture storage and other campus needs.
 The building will have large, roll-up garage doors that can create a free-flowing space to an outdoor patio for year-round enjoyment of Santa Barbara’s temperate climate.
 This will be a wonderful space for our engineering students to design and prototype innovative products!

 Engineers trained in mechanical engineering work in wide range of industries on a variety of projects, including new technologies such as automation and robotics.
 Engineering continues to be one of the most rapidly growing majors in the country, and demand in the job market for engineers is soaring.
 With many industries employing mechanical engineers in Santa Barbara County, Westmont engineering students will find a rich source of internships during college and jobs when they graduate.

 Like all Westmont students, engineering majors will have the opportunity to conduct research with professors or pursue their own projects and ideas.
 This hands-on experience prepares them for engineering jobs and for graduate school.